• Skip to main content

 Main Working Feature

-Nothing looks to be unconventional thus far, however now let's learn about the intriguing feature of this dip meter design.
+Nothing looks to be unconventional thus far, however now I have explained about the intriguing feature of this dip meter design.

 When inductor Lx is inductively coupled with the tank circuit of another LC circuit, this external coil quickly begins pulling power from the our circuits's oscillator coil.